boisgera/-A-beginner-s-guide-to-countable-ordinals/Ordinals and Ordinal Hierarchies.md

 ### Definition of well-ordered sets

-A *total ordering* , or just ordering, on a set X is a transitive relation \< such that for every x,y in X exactly one of x\< y, x=y or y\< x is true.
-A total ordering is called a *well-ordering* if, in addition, every non-empty subset of X has a minimal element.
+A *total ordering* , or just ordering, on a set $X$ is a transitive relation < such that for every x,y in $X$ exactly one of x< y, x=y or y< $X$ is true.
+A total ordering is called a *well-ordering* if, in addition, every non-empty subset of $X$ has a minimal element.
 That is, if Y is a non-empty subset of X, there exists some y in Y such that every z in Y is greater than or equal to y.